 DQ5 indicates whether the program, erase, or write-to-buffer time has exceeded a specified internal pulse count limit.
-Under these conditions DQ5 produces a "1," indicating that the program or erase cycle was not successfully completed.
+Under these conditions DQ5 produces a 1, indicating that the program or erase cycle was not successfully completed.

-The device may output a "1" on DQ5 if the system tries to program a "1" to a location that was previously programmed to "0."
-Only an erase operation can change a "0" back to a "1."
-Under this condition, the device halts the operation, and when the timing limit has been exceeded, DQ5 produces a "1."
+The device may output a 1 on DQ5 if the system tries to program a 1 to a location that was previously programmed to 0.
+Only an erase operation can change a 0 back to a 1.
+Under this condition, the device halts the operation, and when the timing limit is exceeded, DQ5 produces a 1.